Position:

 Why did you become a PT?:

-As a multisport athlete growing up and someone who loves the healthcare professions, I pursued a physical therapy career and the rest is history!
+As a multisport athlete growing up and someone who loves helping people achieve their athletic goals, I pursued a physical therapy career and the rest is history!

 Something Unique About Yourself: